Max Arfsten: Style of play

-A two-footed player, Arfsten has noted for his technical ability and penchant for taking players on via the dribble.
+A two-footed player, Arfsten has been noted for his bravery, technical ability, and penchant for taking players on via the dribble.
 He has described himself as a player that "like[s] to dribble a lot and be shifty as much as I can, just to create chances, so I think my aggressiveness in my attack sets me apart."

 Personal life

+Arfsten is of Armenian descent; his family comes from an Armenian community in Fresno, California.
 Arfsten has stated that his soccer inspiration is Neymar.